mswimmer/www.elbsides.de/2019/cfp.md

 ### Workshops ###

-We welcome submissions for workshops, but not through the normal process.
-Please email us at elbsides - at -  gmail.com with your proposal.
+~~We welcome submissions for workshops, but not through the normal process.
+Please email us at elbsides - at -  gmail.com with your proposal.~~

+Call for Workshops is now closed.
+We thank you for your submissions.

 # Topics #